davideuler/gss/README.txt

 Copyright (c) Electronic Business Systems, Ltd. 2009.
 Visit Google Code (http://code.google.com/p/gss/).

+For instructions on building and running the software see BUILD.txt.
+For source availability and license information see COPYING.

 This product includes software developed by:
  - The JSON.org group (http://www.json.org/)
    - The JSON parser in Java (http://www.json.org/java/)